AM2petterk/linux-ck-reiser4/README.md

 * Optional support for disabling/enabling Nouveau support (disabled by default)
 * Optional support for disabling/enabling watchdog timers support (disabled by default)
 * Optional support for kernel configuration through 'nconfig' (disabled by default)
-* Optional support for an already configured kernel for Dell Precision/Dell XPS 15 laptops (disabled by default)
+* Optional support for a very lightweight kernel config for Dell Precision >=5520/Dell XPS 15 >=9560 laptops (disabled by default)

 # HOWTO